mohse-n/L7N_EtherLab/Installation guides/RTAI Installation Guide.md

 ```bash
 dpkg-deb -x linux-image-3.4.6-generic-amd64.deb linux-image-3.4.6-generic-amd64
 ```
 Install the dependencies.
-I'm not certain if this is the minimal set of dependencies and perhaps some could be removed, but these worked for me.
+I'm not certain if this is the minimal set of dependencies -perhaps some could be removed- but these worked for me.
 ```bash
 apt-get update
 ```